 But start with the fuzzy fox.
-Inside the pink creation named, Meo, was a 10-year girl from Narragansett, R.I., named Izze Borke.
-Izze was on Cape Cod with her father, Chad Borke, an industrial designer.
+Inside the pink creation named, Meo, was a 10-year girl from Rhode Island named Izze.
+Izze was on Cape Cod with her father, Chad, who declined to give his last name.
+Her father is an industrial designer.
 They were visiting, she said, “Uncle Jerry.” – Jerry Thiboutot of the Makers.

 Izze said the fox suit that she made and was proudly wearing took her two weeks to create using foam, duct tape, plastic wrap, and more, and then sewing the fur.
 She said she has always enjoyed making things.

 “I started out making tiny houses out of cardboard for my toys.
 I also really like art.
 And I really like foxes,” she said.